 The maximum value of any individual award, including stipend, tuition and fees, and summer practicum, is $50,00 a year.

 Fellows receive a monthly stipend of not more than $2,200.
-Fellows will also receive a Dislocation Allowance of $500 (prorated) while on a practicum assignment.
+Fellows will also receive a Dislocation Allowance of $500/month (prorated) while on a practicum assignment.

 The DOE/NNSA attempts to provide adequate funding to its fellowship participants to meet the cost of graduate school, but other awards, prizes, and similar payments (including veteran’s benefits) that do not require a product or service may be accepted.
 UCSA must be informed in advance if a fellow plans to accept a research assistantship or other employment.
 Payment received for such employment may result in an equivalent deduction from the fellow’s stipend.
 USCA reserves the right to withdraw the fellowship if the fellow receives compensation without notifying USCA as to the nature and extent of any payment.